bibleexchange/romans__textbook/textbook/en/romans-en.md

 5. Abraham&apos;s faith shows us an example that we must follow.
 6. Paul reasoned that righteousness by faith is the only way to please God.

-1. Justification by Faith is illustrated in the life of Abraham.
-Vs. 1—8
+1. Justification by Faith is illustrated in the life of Abraham. v.
+1—8

 Question: What shall we say then that Abraham our father, as pertaining to the flesh, hath found? v.1
 Answer: For the promise, that he should be the heir of the world, was not to Abraham, or to his seed, through the law, but through the righteousness of faith. v.13